akinnear/wuff/README.md

 ### Version 0.0.24 (unofficial release)

- - Fixes 'No value has been specified for property pluginCustomization' warning.
+ - fixed 'No value has been specified for property pluginCustomization' warning.
+ - added Eclipse Oxygen 2 SDK (4.7.2) as default configuration

 ### Version 0.0.23 (unofficial release)